picohari/atmega128_alpine-mbus-emulator/README.md

 ```
 Simply run the makefile with `make`

+After this, run `avrdude -cusbasp -pm128 -Uflash:w:main.hex` to flash the firmware onto the controller.
+Here I use the [USBasp](http://www.fischl.de/usbasp/).

-## Usage
+## Hardware

 The voltage on the M-Bus is about 10V and drops off very quickly if the load is too high.
-I took two small signal NPN transistors to do the level shifting:
+During my tests, the solution with the Z-Diode didn't work, so I took two small signal NPN transistors to do the level shifting:

 ![alt tag](https://raw.githubusercontent.com/picohari/atmega128_alpine-mbus-emulator/master/M-BUS_Adapter/adapter.png)

 The signals coming from the microcontroller are inverted: a logic "1" (5V) on the output pin pulls DOWN the line on the bus through Q1.
 A logic "0" will keep it HIGH by the internal pull-up resistor in the head unit.
 If the bus line goes LOW and the beginning of a logic "1" is signalled by the falling edge, R1 pulls the level on the receiving pin to HIGH and the ISR is triggered.

+Pin PD4 is used as input for receiving packets (Input Capture Pin ICP1) and PD5 is configured as output pin to drive the bus line LOW.

 ![alt tag](https://raw.githubusercontent.com/picohari/atmega128_alpine-mbus-emulator/master/M-BUS_Adapter/board.png)

+A simple breadboard setup is done in less than 10 minutes.
+I like very much the ET-BASE boards from ETT (http://www.ett.co.th/product/03000AVR.html) for development and this is how looks like:

+## Software

+Not much to say, look at the source code.
+The playing of a CD is emulated by Timer2.
+Timer1 capture reads the incoming packets and Timer0 is used for sending.
+I've refactored the original sources and removed this ugly-looking hungarian notation to get some cleaner plain C - it's still not yet completed and leaks further commenting, ...

+I will do some more measurements on the timing and include screenshots of the logic analyzer.
+More to come.

 ## Contributing